 | Smoke Chamber Parge Coating | $200-$400 | $300-$600 | $500-$1,000 | 4-6 hours |

-- Cracked refractory panels (thermal stress from rapid heating/cooling)
+- Cracked refractory panels from rapid heating and cooling

 Chimney Cap and Chase Cover Services

-The chimney cap is your first line of defense against weather, animals, and debris.
-Out here in Peyton, I can’t tell you how many times I’ve pulled out bird nests, raccoon families, and even the occasional owl from uncapped chimneys.
+The chimney cap is your first line of defense against weather, animals, and debris falling down the flue.
+I can't tell you how many bird nests, raccoon families, and one very unhappy owl I've fished out of uncapped Peyton chimneys over the years.
+An open flue is basically an invitation.

 Cap Installation Pricing